Particle Acceleration Time due to Turbulence-Induced Magnetic Reconnection: Discussion and Conclusions

-Finally, we should notice that a detailed study of the resulting energy spectrum of the particles ($ \propto E_p^{-\alpha}$) has already been conducted in \citetalias{Medina-Torrejón_2023} for the RMHD-PIC simulation and in \citepalias[][]{Medina-Torrejón_2021} for the RMHD-GACCEL simulation.
+Finally, we should notice that a detailed study of the resulting energy spectrum of the particles ($ \propto E_p^{-\alpha}$) has already been conducted in \citetalias{Medina-Torrejon_2023} for the RMHD-PIC simulation and in \citepalias[][]{Medina-Torrejon_2021} for the RMHD-GACCEL simulation.
 In \cite{xu_lazarian_2023} work, they predict a range of spectral indices, $\alpha \simeq 2.5–4$ for particles being accelerated within the reconnectin layers, with the steepest spectra ($\alpha \simeq 4$) occurring under conditions of strong guide fields—i.e., small angle $\theta$ between the reconnecting magnetic field and the guide field.
 In their analysis, this upper limit is reached when both the inflow velocity $v_{in}$ and $\theta$ are small.
 As $\theta$ increases (weaker guide field), $\alpha$ tends to decrease due to higher particle energy gains at larger obliqueness.
 The other threshold condition they identified, at $\alpha \simeq 2.5$ \citep[see also][]{dalpino_lazarian_2005}, applies to cases of large $\theta$ (weak guide field), but small $v_{in}$ (see their Eq.
 62).
-Since their model does not explore the full range of realistic $v_{in}$ values, it does not offer a precise prediction for $\alpha$ when both $\theta$ and $v_{in}$ are large.
-Nonetheless, both PIC and MHD simulations have shown that under such conditions, flat spectral indices can emerge, consistent with efficient Fermi acceleration within the reconnection layer.
-For example, in Figure 7 (top) of \citepalias[][]{Medina-Torrejón_2023}, the spectrum displays two distinct tails: a flatter one at lower energies and a steeper one at higher energies, both evolving over time.
+Since their model does not explore the full range of realistic $v_{in}$ values, it does not offer a precise prediction for $\alpha$ when both $\theta$ and $v_{in}$ are large, but their numerical results indicate that for $very$ large velocities $\alpha \simeq 3.3-3.5$ for large $\theta$.
+On the other hand, both PIC and MHD simulations have shown that under large enough velocities and large $\theta$ conditions, flatter spectral indices can emerge, consistent with efficient Fermi acceleration within the reconnection layer.
+For example, in Figure 7 (top) of \citepalias[][]{Medina-Torrejon_2023}, the spectrum displays two distinct tails: a flatter one at lower energies and a steeper one at higher energies, both evolving over time.
 Once turbulence becomes fully developed in the jet around t=35 c.u., the low-energy tail follows a power-law distribution with an index $\alpha$ varying from approximately 2.9 to 0.8 between t=35 and t=51 c.u.
 Meanwhile, the high-energy tail steepens, with $\alpha$ evolving from about 3.4 to 4.8 between t=40 and t=51 c.u.
-The flatter spectral index observed in the initial portion of the spectrum at t=51 c.u. is consistent with a Fermi acceleration regime, as reported by \citepalias[][]{Medina-Torrejón_2023}, and aligns with earlier findings from both PIC and MHD studies.
+The flatter spectral index observed in the initial portion of the spectrum at t=51 c.u. is consistent with a Fermi acceleration regime, as reported by \citepalias[][]{Medina-Torrejon_2023}, and aligns with earlier findings from both PIC and MHD studies.
 However, this value does not represent the full high-energy asymptotic behavior, which may be influenced both by the obliqueness $\theta$, as discussed in \cite{xu_lazarian_2023}, and by the subsequent drift-dominated regime that emerges once particles exit the current layers—beyond the Fermi phase.
-This latter regime, while not considered in \cite{xu_lazarian_2023}, is clearly evident in our simulations \citepalias[][]{Medina-Torrejón_2021, Medina-Torrejón_2023} We refer readers to these works for a more detailed analysis.
+This latter regime, while not considered in \cite{xu_lazarian_2023}, is clearly evident in our simulations \citepalias[][]{Medina-Torrejon_2021, Medina-Torrejon_2023}.
+We refer readers to these works for a more detailed analysis.
 However, we did not explore the dependence on $\theta$ in those studies, and we plan to address this analysis in future publication.